 Pickleball’s Identity Crisis

 It’s hard being the “new sport.”
-Now, before we throw pickleball a pity party, everyone knows it’s the fastest growing sport in America.
+Now, before we throw pickleball at a pity party, everyone knows it’s the fastest-growing sport in America.
 Long gone are the days when people had never heard of pickleball.
 It’s hard to turn on the TV, listen to the radio, or even walk down the street without being greeted by some reminder of the game.

 And where exactly is that future?
-It’s pretty common to hear pickleball compared to probably 10 other sports, almost all of which are played with a racquet:
+It’s pretty standard to hear pickleball compared to probably 10 other sports, almost all of which are played with a racquet:

 “It’s like you’re standing on a ping pong table.”